 4. Speaking to the Other Party or Insurance Adjusters

 If you are making a personal injury claim, you shouldn’t speak to the other party or their insurance company, as they will try to use anything you say against you.
 Let your lawyer deal with the insurance adjusters.

 5. Not Contacting a Personal Injury Lawyer

-The biggest thing you shouldn’t do when making a personal injury claim is to try to go it alone, without a lawyer to help you.
+The biggest thing you shouldn’t do when making a claim is to try to go it alone, without one of our personal injury lawyers to help you.
 As soon as you can, you should contact a lawyer to help you start the claims process.
 Insurance companies spend millions of dollars each year in an effort to ensure that you, and others like you, are not fully compensated for your claims.
 The insurance companies want to ensure that they have experienced well-trained professionals representing their interests, and you deserve and can easily have the same.

 Now you know what you should and shouldn’t do when filing a personal injury claim.
-Do you want to contact a lawyer?
+Do you want to contact a personal injury lawyer in Tennessee?
 Set up a free case review with one of our attorneys so you can get started on your claim.